 Josephine Baker became an iconic figure in the Paris of the Roaring Twenties.
 “France adopted me right away,” she recalls.
 Accompanied by a cheetah on a leash, she fascinated Cubists and Surrealists, collected lovers including Georges Simenon, as well as girlfriends.
 She posed for Pablo Picasso, Kees Van Dongen, Jean Cocteau, and Man Ray.
 She appeared in the works of F. Scott Fitzgerald, Colette and Paul Morand.
 But her American tour in 1935 with the Ziegfeld Follies was not a success.
 Her performances were unremarkable, the reviews were aggressive, and after the insouciance of her Parisian life, she rediscovered her country under the full force of the Jim Crow laws.

-During World War II, as “Commander Josephine,” she placed herself at the service of a battling France, “the country that gave me everything.”
+During World War II, as “Captain Josephine,” she placed herself at the service of a battling France, “the country that gave me everything.”
 She worked for the Red Cross in Paris, gave concerts to support the war effort.
-She transformed the estate of the Château des Milandes in Castelnaud-Fayrac, in the Périgord, into a shelter for displaced people and for Resistance fighters.
-Her fame served as a cover: she hid information in her musical scores, which she passed on to the Allies.
+She transformed the estate of the Château des Milandes in Castelnaud-Fayrac, in the Périgord region, into a shelter for displaced people and for Resistance fighters.
+Her fame served as a cover: She hid information in her musical scores, which she passed on to the Allies.
 Under threat in mainland France, she fled to North Africa.
 The American media announced her death.
 Yet journalists found her in Marrakech.
-Once peace was restored, she was decorated with the Croix de Guerre (Cross of War) and the Médaille de la Résistance (Resistance Medal).
+Once peace was restored, she was decorated with the Croix de Guerre and the Médaille de la Résistance.
 She remained a devoted Gaullist for the rest of her life.

-On August 28, 1963, Josephine Baker proudly wore her Free French Forces uniform and her Légion d’honneur medal to take part in the Civil Rights March in Washington, D.C.
+On August 28, 1963, Josephine Baker proudly wore her Free French Forces uniform and her Legion of Honor medal to take part in the Civil Rights March in Washington, D.C.
 “I must tell you, ladies and gentlemen, that I have never experienced fear in that country, France.
 It was a magical place.”
 A French citizen since 1937, she addressed the crowds that had gathered at the National Mall.
 Her presence was neither expected nor guaranteed.
 In America, the artist and activist striving for the emancipation of African-Americans was seen as “too French” by the most radical militants, too distant from the concerns and equality struggles led in Montgomery or Little Rock.
-Yet Josephine Baker knew the Reverend Marin Luther King Jr. Attorney General Robert Kennedy removes her visa restrictions.
-Her manager, Phil Randolph, make sure that her presence was “noticed,” and that “decent and suitable” accommodation was provided for her.
+Yet Josephine Baker knew the Reverend Marin Luther King Jr. And attorney General Robert Kennedy removed her visa restrictions.
+Her manager, Phil Randolph, made sure that her presence was “noticed,” and that “decent and suitable” accommodation was provided for her.

 International Civil Rights Figure